-(11 March 2020, Cambridge) Yidan Prize Conference Series: Europe 2020 was held at Jesus College, the University of Cambridge.
-This year’s conference focused on two themes: education and international development; wellbeing and education.
+Yidan Prize Conference Series: Europe 2020 was held at Jesus College, the University of Cambridge.
+This year’s conference focused on two themes: education and international development; and wellbeing and education.

-This year’s Yidan Prize Conference Series: Europe 2020 honored the achievements of the Yidan Prize for Education Research Laureate 2019, Professor Usha Goswami, and also honored the work of the Yidan Prize for Education Development Laureate 2019, Sir Fazle Hasan Abed KCMG.
-He died in late December 2019.
-Sir Fazle was the Founder of BRAC, one of the world’s largest non-profit development organizations, which currently operates across 11 countries in Africa and Asia and has set up hundreds of early childhood development centers, where close to 40,000 children are presently enrolled.
+This year’s Yidan Prize Conference Series: Europe 2020 honored the achievements of the Yidan Prize for Education Research Laureate 2019, Professor Usha Goswami, and also honored the work of the Yidan Prize for Education Development Laureate 2019, Sir Fazle Hasan Abed KCMG, who passed away in late December 2019.
+Sir Fazle was the Founder of BRAC, one of the world’s largest nonprofit development organizations, which currently operates across 11 countries in Africa and Asia and has set up hundreds of early childhood development centers, where close to 40,000 children are presently enrolled.

-The University of Cambridge’s Vice-Chancellor, Professor Stephen Toope said that the university had a ‘critical’ role to play in addressing the challenges of mental health, and it goes to the heart of what we stand for as a center for research and practice in education.
+The University of Cambridge’s Vice-Chancellor, Professor Stephen J. Toope said that “the university has a ‘critical’ role to play in addressing the challenges of mental health, and it goes to the heart of what we stand for as a center for research and practice in education”.

 BRAC IED’s Executive Director Erum Mariam attended the conference.
 She said Sir Fazle dedicated his life to serve the needs of people living in poverty all around the world.
 Among his many contributions, he is best known for making girls’ education a priority in Bangladesh with women as the drivers of change.

-“Sir Fazle scaled a unique non-formal primary education model in every district of Bangladesh maintaining a strict policy of opening a one room school only if 70 percent of the students are girls.
-Started in 1985 BRAC’s s non-formal schools have had six million graduates who would have otherwise been left behind,” Erum Mariam said.
+“Sir Fazle scaled a unique non-formal primary education model to every district of Bangladesh maintaining a strict policy of opening a one room school only if 70 percent of the students are girls.
+Starting in 1985, BRAC’s non-formal schools have had six million graduates who would have otherwise been left behind,” Erum Mariam said.

 “We look forward to finding many more innovative solutions through working closely with educators who share our passion and determination to build a more inclusive society for everyone.
 Together, we can transform great ideas into meaningful actions.
 It is on the notion of the need for closer collaborations and collective impact that we curate these debates to create a new philosophy for the future of education,” Dr Charles Chen Yidan said.